• Skip to primary navigation

 • Baking powder – just use your favorite brand.

-• Olive oil – I strongly suggest using the mildly flavored or fruity ones to avoid overpowering the Spanish muffins.
+• Olive oil – I strongly suggest using the mildly flavored or fruity ones to avoid overpowering your Spanish muffins.

 Magdalenas cooling on a rack, waiting for serving.